 The reason is that if I can eventually sell a property at 100% of its market value, I would still get about 70% remaining off it.
-But as in the nature of an auction where bid amounts get higher and higher as competition intensifies, the winning bid amount is often far too close to the property’s actual market value, which makes the margins way too thin to actually make money from it.
+But as with an auction where bid amounts get higher and higher as competition intensifies, the winning bid amount is often far too close to the property’s actual market value, making the margins way too thin to make money from it.

 In some cases, some properties sell for even beyond their market value!

-Of course, the 10-30% rule that I set for myself is just a super-conservative rule of thumb.
-When you’re bidding at a tax deed auction, you can set your ceiling for whatever you want, but it also comes down to intention.
-For example, if you want to use the property for yourself (or you want to develop it), it probably makes sense to bid just a wee bit higher than you’re used to when you’re flipping land.
+Of course, the 10-30% rule I set for myself is just a super-conservative rule of thumb.
+When bidding at a tax deed auction, you can set your ceiling for whatever you want, but it also comes down to intention.
+For example, if you want to use the property for yourself (or develop it), it probably makes sense to bid just a wee bit higher than you’re used to when you’re flipping land.